Hints for teachers when introducing Makedo tools into the classroom

-Makedo is simple to use.
-But we have a couple of tips and hints to make it even easier to use.
-Whether you’re in a classroom, a maker space, a museum or your home here are some recommendations when using the tools and planning a project.
+There’s no doubt that Makedo is simple to use but we want to share a couple of hints, tips and tricks to make it even easier.
+So, whether you’re in a classroom, a maker space, a museum or at home here’s how to get the most out of Makedo’s tools.

-- The FOLD-ROLLER perforates lines.
-You can fold and sculpt cardboard like a pro.
+- The FOLD-ROLLER perforates lines so you can fold and sculpt cardboard like a pro.

 - The SCRU-DRIVER connects cardboard as easily as righty tighty, lefty loosey.
 With a few quick turns the cardboard is securely joined.